OsirisLord/Dice-Game/README.md

 ## Files

 - `index.html`: The main HTML structure of the game.
-- `style.css`: Contains all the styling for the game (not provided in the code snippet).
+- `style.css`: Contains all the styling for the game
 - `script.js`: Contains the JavaScript code for game logic and interactions.